mrciolino/wiki-backup/timeline.md

 - The party convinces the ruler of Highhold and Archmages of the college that the Illithids are a major threat and the only way to beat them is to work together from now on.
 The party brings both Highhold and the Magical College of Highhold into their new organization.
 - Mortis Lux Established: Spoops proposes the party establish an alliance called Mortis Lux and begin recruiting allies to fight off the Illithids.
 - [Saragassa Mortis Lux Recruitment](/Events/saragassa-mortis-lux-recruitment)
+- Bazzdows draws a card and gains two Wishes.
 - Spoops draws a card which summons a team of Marut and offers spoops the power of an epic boon if he kills all the marut himself.
 He fails to kill all of them himself as he requires help from the party.

 - Hunting down the last devastation vermin